 Darren Harris

-The first commit in Duke’s generational 2024 class — a Peach Jam MVP and Virginia Player of the Year from the Paul VI pipeline who chose to stay and grow while the spotlight chased his classmates to the NBA.
+The first commit in Duke's generational 2024 class — a Peach Jam MVP and Virginia Player of the Year from the Paul VI pipeline who waited two seasons for a breakout that never quite arrived, entered the transfer portal on April 7, 2026, and committed to Indiana six days later to play for Darian DeVries.

 Guard6’6”2024–26